fieldtrip/website/example/cluster_chennu2016.md

 **1. Normalize the PSD relative to the mean taken over freq_norm during the SAME sedative state**

-     - Pros: you become sensitive to power difference within each sedative state
+  - **Pros**: you become sensitive to power difference within each sedative state

-     - Cons: denominator is different across sedative states which difficult the interpretation of results.
+  - **Cons**: denominator is different across sedative states which difficult the interpretation of results.
 Are differences in PSD because the numerator or the denominator?

 ~~~~
     freq_oi   = [8 12]; % frequency range to display averages